msiwy/cs3300-message-api/README.md

 ```
 Failure
 {
-	success : false
+	"success" : false
-	error : {
+	"error" : {
-		code : “1”,	// List of error codes will be created
+		"code" : “1”,	// List of error codes will be created
-		description : “User ‘George P. Burdell’ does not exist”
+		"description" : “User ‘George P. Burdell’ does not exist”
 	}
 }
 ```